 o Write an X followed by your “most likely score” , for example: X7

 Scenario 2: I have put my second shot into the water on a par five; I try again (shot #4) and put it into the water.
 I choose to “pick up” or no longer participate in today’s game.
-Since my next shot would be number six, I believe my most likely score will exceed my “max” for the hole (ESC-Equitable Stroke Control).
-I would record an X8 because 8 is my ESC.
+Since my next shot would be number six, and I am farther than 20 yards from the hole, “my most like score” is a 9 or 10.
+So I would record, X9 or X10.

 - All players should keep their own score and putts (if in the putt pot) on a separate card, not on the master card so it remains legible.